 What is a property manager agreement contract?

-A property management agreement is a contract between a property owner and a property management company giving the latter authority to handle the day-to-day operations of a property on behalf of the owner.
+A property management agreement is a legally binding contract between a property owner and a property manager or management company.
+It gives the manager the authority to handle daily property operations and act on behalf of the owner.

 Why do you need a property management contract?